 Program Update

-The Benefit of the Bargain grant solicitation round will include BEAD eligible broadband serviceable locations and community anchor institutions.
-Internet Service Providers (ISPs) that have already been qualified by MBI will be able to proceed directly to complete and submit project application(s).
+The Benefit of the Bargain grant solicitation round includes BEAD eligible BSLs and CAIs.
+Internet Service Providers (ISPs) that have already been qualified by MBI may proceed directly to complete and submit project application(s).
 ISPs that have not successfully completed the qualification process through either the BEAD Prequalification or the BEAD Round 1 Deployment solicitation still have the opportunity to apply for BEAD funding.
-These ISPs will be required to submit BEAD Qualification information and documentation as part of the response to the Benefit of the Bargain grant solicitation.
-Those providers are urged to review the updated BEAD Qualification Guide that has been posted by MBI.
+These ISPs are required to submit BEAD qualification information and documentation as part of the response to the Benefit of the Bargain grant solicitation.

 Posted June 16, 2025

 On June 6, 2025, NTIA published the BEAD Restructuring Policy Notice.
-Per the new NTIA requirements, MBI must offer unlicensed fixed wireless (ULFW) providers that currently offer service to BEAD-eligible locations the opportunity to provide evidence that BEAD funding is not required for the locations they serve.
+Per the new NTIA requirements, MBI was required to offer unlicensed fixed wireless (ULFW) providers that currently offer service to BEAD-eligible locations the opportunity to provide evidence that BEAD funding is not required for the locations they serve.
+MBI set a deadline of June 30, 2025 at 11:59 p.m.
+EST for ULFW providers to submit documentation to MBI supporting the claim that the existing ULFW services meet the same technical and service standards required for a BEAD subgrant.
+As of July 1, 2025 MBI did not receive any documentation.

 According to the FCC’s National Broadband Map, the following ULFW providers currently serve BEAD-eligible locations in Massachusetts: